hanchiang/my-website-hashnode/cl41b49nj003ol6nvb9uo8aod.md

 ### Published/updated content not displayed when the back button is clicked

-I noticed that after updating an article, which brings me to the article itself, I hit the back button to return to the editor page, and the changes that were made did not show up.
-Instead, I see the old content as before.

-After refreshing the page, the changes showed up.
+I noticed that after updating an article and returning to the editor page by clicking the back button, the changes did not appear.
+Instead, I saw the old content.
+However, after refreshing the page, the changes were visible.

 I found out about this when I updated an article, such as checking the auto-generate table of content, returning to the editor page, making some other changes, and realised that the table of content disappeared.